 Value Rating: 4.5 out of 5 stars

-This pack is best utilized on multi-day treks and stays comfortable with a total pack weight of up to 40 pounds (18 kg).
-Its features allow for ample external storage, which can make space for up to a week of food.
-If 48 liters doesn’t seem roomy enough, check out the Osprey Exos 58.
+This pack is best utilized on multi-day hikes and stays comfortable with a total pack weight of up to 40 pounds (18 kg).
+Its features allow for ample external storage, which can clear up space inside the pack for up to a week of food.
+If a 48-liter pack doesn’t seem roomy enough, check out the Osprey Exos 58.

-I have utilized the Exos 48 reasonably well as a bare-bones urban travel backpack but is meant to be enjoyed in a hiking and trekking environment.
-Get it outdoors for some multi-day treks to maximize its true potential.
+I have utilized the Exos 48 reasonably well as a bare-bones urban travel backpack but is meant to be enjoyed in a hiking and backpacking environment.
+Get it outdoors for some multi-day excursions to maximize its true potential.

 Versatility Rating: 3.5 out of 5 stars